Camp Chef Woodwind Pellet Grill Review

 For this review, we went with the 24, which I think will be the model most people will go for.

-Camp Chef has made a big deal about their new and improved digital PID controller.
-Setting your grill temperature is easy, but the more interesting addition is the option to set your smoke level.
+The digital PID controller on the Woodwind is one of the best out of any pellet grill we’ve tested.
+Setting your grill temperature is easy, but the more interesting feature is the option to set your smoke level.

 Camp Chef Woodwind 24 Specifications